suspicious-cow/token_counter/README.md

 - **Security** - File is automatically ignored by git
 - **Convenience** - No need to set environment variables each time

+**⏰ Billing Data Timing**: Usage and cost data typically appears in provider billing dashboards 24-48 hours after API calls.
+Use dedicated API keys in your `.env` file for cleaner validation tracking.

 **Setup steps:**
 1. Copy `.env.example` to `.env`: `cp .env.example .env`
 2. Edit `.env` with your actual API keys